-Very impressively for its price, the Cube Attain GTC Race comes with a Shimano Ultegra groupset.
+For the price, the Cube Attain GTC Race comes with Shimano 105 bits and a Shimano FC-RS510 crankset.
 In particular it comes with a 50/34 crankset and an 11-32 cassette.
 I found it quite a relief following a series of rides on racing bikes with bigger gears and my legs certainly appreciated the rest bite – especially on the climbs where the expansive cassette really took the sting out of the gradients.

 Presumably to facilitate the bike’s good value for the money, it uses Continental Grand Sport 25mm tyres.
 I’d swap them out for something with a bit more rolling speed.

 For me however, it was the own-brand Cube Nuance saddle that stole the specification show.
 It’s similar in comfort and feeling to the Specialized Power or the Pro Stealth.
 The latter are two of my favourite saddles so it’s no surprise that I liked it.
 I really felt like I could ride for hours on that perch.